1. How do I know if therapy will be helpful for me?

 3. How much will it cost and do you take insurance?

 My fee is $200 per session, although it is occasionally flexible based on session time, frequency of meetings, and personal circumstances.
 I am not a provider in any managed care networks.
 Therefore payment is due in full at the time of service.
 However, if your insurance offers “out of network mental health benefits” you will be eligible for reimbursement.
 Many plans offer about 50-80% reimbursement but you do need to check with your individual plan; I can provide you with a monthly invoice for you to submit.
 I accept all forms of payment: cash, check, and credit card.

 4. How does couples therapy work?

 I see both married and unmarried couples for relationship counseling.
 Both people come in for the initial session together and then I might ask to see you both individually once or twice before we reconvene for another couples counseling session.
 Relationship counseling tends to be a more condensed process than individual counseling, generally lasting a few weeks to a few months.
 Often couples are in a very emotional and vulnerable place by the time they consider couples counseling; I work with both parties to make it a very safe and comfortable atmosphere.
-For more information about my view of relationships, see these articles that I have collaborated on.
+For more information about my view of relationships, see my publications page for articles that I have contributed to.

 5. How do I get started?

 Feel free to give me a call at (917) 209.7803 or send me an email.